 Drivers must strive to look as far ahead of their vehicle as possible.
-This will allow them to effectively utilize their peripheral vision to take in the movements and changes occurring in the areas in front and to the side of their vehicle.
+This will allow them to effectively utilize their peripheral vision to take in the movements and changes occurring in the areas in front and to the side of their vehicles.

-When a driver is actively scanning the road ahead and detects another vehicle (such as a cyclist) operating on the right edge of the lane in front of them, they will have adequate time to decide how to best deal with the upcoming interaction and still maintain a safe zone around their vehicle.
+When drivers actively scan the road ahead and detect another vehicles (or cyclists) operating on the right edge of the lane in front of them, they will have adequate time to decide how to best deal with the upcoming interaction and still maintain a safe zone around their vehicles.